On this page:

 The Memorial Fund

 The memorial fund began in 1991 with a seed grant from the Society of $2000.
 The award was a living memorial to Shirley G. Carter and made it possible for us to expand our award offerings to the college and post-graduate levels while we continue our long-standing Austin T. Brown Technical Communication Award at the high school level.
-The education committee was managed by Paula Hollingsworth, a past president of the chapter.
+The education committee was managed by Paula Hollingsworth, a past president of the chapter, who applied for the STC grant for the seed money.
+The high school award program was managed for several years by Betty Montgomery, STC Associate Fellow.

 The awards are intended to honor individuals who make contributions to the technical communication profession in Maryland, DC, or Virginia.